• HOME

 -- a normative social services system.
 One:

-LAYMAN'S ASSUMPTION: It is possible to teach the average person how to live 90-100% OFF-GRID—even in an urban setting.
-Meaning, grow their own food, provide much/most/all of their own energy needs, build their own homes and furnishings, and make their own cloths, etc. all from readily available plant-based materials, or from freely available recyclable products.
+LAYMAN'S ASSUMPTION: It is possible to teach the average person how to live, say, 90-100% OFF-GRID—even in an urban setting.
+Meaning, grow their own food, provide much/most/all of their own energy needs, build and/or maintain their own homes and furnishings, and make their own cloths, etc. all from readily available plant-based materials, or from freely available recyclable products.

 KEY OBSERVATION re ANOTHER S-G REALITY WE ARE ALL IGNORING AT OUR COLLECTIVE PERIL: For at least the last several millennia, it's probably safe to say that our species' ancestors lived in small, self-contained, self-sufficient communities of "socialized" individuals—we might have been primitive, but we were not unsocialized.